joeljhanster/CrpytoChain/README.md

 ### Section 3: The Chain | The Blockchain Backend
 - [x] Created the fundamental blockchain class
-- [x] Devleoped functionality to validate the blockchain, to allow for chain replacement
+- [x] Developed functionality to validate the blockchain, to allow for chain replacement
 - [x] Implemented chain replacement
 - [x] Investigated stubbing consolue output in tests to keep the output clean